7- Turning Around

 - Back up to the opposite curb, stopping just before the curb.

-- Check again for traffic in both directions (including your blind spot).
-Signal a left.
+- Check again for traffic in both directions (including your blind spot) and signal a left.
 Shift into drive (or for manual cars, first gear) and accelerate to the proper speed.

 Lesson three – U-turns

 First explain that U-turns can be very dangerous, and should only be done where they are legal.

 - Begin the U-turn in the left lane, closest to the center line or median.

 - Be sure there is enough room to make the turn without hitting the curb or any parked cars.

 - Signal to indicate the direction of the turn, checking carefully for oncoming traffic.